 Personal injury claims, including asbestos claims and employee work-related injuries and third-party injuries (collectively, other personal injury), are a significant expense for the railroad industry.
 Personal injury claims by BNSF Railway employees are subject to the provisions of the Federal Employers' Liability Act (FELA) rather than state workers' compensation laws.
 FELA's system of requiring the finding of fault, coupled with unscheduled awards and reliance on the jury system, contributed to increased expenses in past years.
 Other proceedings include claims by non-employees for punitive as well as compensatory damages.
 A few proceedings purport to be class actions.
 The variability present in settling these claims, including non-employee personal injury and matters in which punitive damages are alleged, could result in increased expenses in future years.
-BNSF Railway has implemented a number of safety programs designed to reduce the number of personal injuries as well as the associated claims and personal injury expense.
+BNSF has implemented a number of safety programs designed to reduce the number of personal injuries as well as the associated claims and personal injury expense.

-BNSF Railway records an undiscounted liability for personal injury claims when the expected loss is both probable and reasonably estimable.
+BNSF records an undiscounted liability for personal injury claims when the expected loss is both probable and reasonably estimable.
 The liability and ultimate expense projections are estimated using standard actuarial methodologies.
 Liabilities recorded for unasserted personal injury claims are based on information currently available.
 Due to the inherent uncertainty involved in projecting future events such as the number of claims filed each year, developments in judicial and legislative standards and the average costs to settle projected claims, actual costs may differ from amounts recorded.
-BNSF Railway has obtained insurance coverage for certain claims, as discussed under the heading "BNSF Insurance Company."
 Expense accruals and any required adjustments are classified as materials and other in the Consolidated Statements of Income.